Institutional Biosafety Committee

 - Ensuring Texas Tech University's compliance with NIH guidelines and assess the safety of recombinant DNA research experiments and any potential risk to public health or the environment.

-- Prions or prion-like proteins; and/or
+- Work involving prions or prion-like proteins;

-- Any Select Agent as listed in 7 CFR 331, 9 CFR 121, and 42 CFR 73 (Select Agent Program).
+- Any Select Agent or Toxin as listed in 7 CFR 331, 9 CFR 121, and/or 42 CFR 73;

-The Department of Environmental Health & Safety helps coordinate the committee and helps develop and implement the biological safety programs of the IBC.
+The Department of Environmental Health & Safety helps coordinate the committee and develop and implement the biological safety programs of the IBC.

 Committee Composition